Back to Dyson Guides

 Symptoms

-• H2 error appears on Dyson display
+• H2 error appears on the Dyson display

 • Heating function stops unexpectedly